 3. The meat looks better

 Meat that’s been sitting on the shelf tends to have a dull, lifeless look to it.
 Sometimes it’s even turning grey which is far from ideal.
-It probably won’t hurt you, but it also won’t give you a burst of fresh flavour you can get from freshly ground meat.
+It probably won’t hurt you, but it also won’t give you a burst of fresh flavor you can get from freshly ground meat.

 But what if I don’t have a meat grinder?